-- Minimise breathing.
+- Minimize breathing.
 Sprints up to 25 meters do not require oxygen.
 Hold your breath and engage your core for as long as you can to generate more power.

 - Use your kick.
 The kick not only adds to your speed, but it also engages the whole body for maximum power output.

 Sprinting is the swimming equivalent of lifting weights in the gym.
 Obviously it can’t be done every day and so you have to do sprints in moderation.
-Sprinting all the time will have negative effects, but sprinting as part of your weekly swimming regime will make it fun and make you faster.
+Sprinting all the time will have negative effects, but sprinting as part of your weekly swimming regime is really fun and will make you faster.
 Finish your sprint set with an easy pace endurance set to recover and get those meters in.

 So whether you are a recreational swimmer who needs to build strength or a fanatic triathlete who wants to swim faster over longer distances, go to SwimGym.com and explore our ‘Speed & Strength’ workout collections to become a faster, stronger and therefore more technical swimmer within weeks.